seanrreid/ccs_curriculim_hub/docs/cohorts/cohort17/lectures/week6/day3/README.md

 ## FastAPI + PSQL

-We'll do a code along to connect the Apple CEOs database to FastAPI.
+Today we'll do a code along to connect the Apple CEOs database to FastAPI.

+We're going to use this starter -> [Apple CEOs Starter](https://github.com/seanrreid/apple_ceos_starter)

 ## Helpful Resources